 sudo dnf config-manager --set-disabled google-chrome*

 This command will collectively disable all Google Chrome repositories.
 However, to disable a specific one, you must first identify its full name.
-You can do this by listing your imported repositories:
+To accomplish this, you can list your imported repositories:

 dnf repolist | grep chrome

-Once you’ve identified the full name of the repository you want to disable, you can replace google-chrome* with it in the command.
-For instance, to disable the beta repository only, use:
+Once you have identified the full name of the repository you want to disable, you can replace google-chrome* with it in the command.
+For example, to disable the beta repository only, use:

 sudo dnf config-manager --set-disabled google-chrome-beta

-If you decide later on that you’d like to install Google Chrome again, you can easily re-enable the repositories.
-Here’s the command to enable all Google Chrome repositories:
+If you decide later that you would like to install Google Chrome again, you can easily re-enable the repositories.
+Below is the command to enable all Google Chrome repositories:

 sudo dnf config-manager --set-enabled google-chrome*